GSA/centers-of-excellence/communities/AITraining.md

 * Provide access to academic AI leaders for all government employees
 * Encourage responsible use of AI across the government to improve operations The training is open to ALL government employees.
 This training fulfills the mandates included in the [AI Training Act](https://www.congress.gov/117/plaws/publ207/PLAW-117publ207.pdf) and [Responsible AI EO 13960](https://www.federalregister.gov/documents/2020/12/08/2020-27065/promoting-the-use-of-trustworthy-artificial-intelligence-in-the-federal-government).

-## Register Today!

-Registration for each track is now open:
-* **[Acquisitions](https://gsa.zoomgov.com/webinar/register/WN_rIQTaru0ROStaQcHHQQ-8A):** Equipping government employees with knowledge to effectively procure and manage AI technologies
-* **[Leadership Track](https://gsa.zoomgov.com/webinar/register/WN_HqXAmCa6T1ePgxJATAiWrA):** Empowering government leaders with the insights and strategies necessary to guide AI initiatives within their organizations
-* **[Technical Track](https://gsa.zoomgov.com/webinar/register/WN_rZvY9jHIRv-7tTCwUNQSsA):** Equipping government employees with the knowledge to understand, implement, and govern AI technologies
-**Notes on Registration:**
-*  All government employees with a .GOV or .MIL email address may register for any track.
-*  By completing this pre-registration form with a valid .GOV or .MIL email address, you will be registered for the different tracks you indicate on the form.
-When registration opens, you will receive a confirmation email from Zoom containing your unique session links.
-*  To attend sessions in multiple tracks, you must select each trackin the pre-registration form.
-*  All training sessions will be conducted as a ZoomGov Webinar.
-Recordings will be made available after the sessions to those not able to attend live.

 ## Schedules and Courses